shikharmittal04/echo21/docs/detexp.rst

 Simulation with a multi-valued parameters outputs differ slightly.
 The code will generate a summary file, pipeline object and an HDF5 file.
 The HDF5 file called, ``echo_output.h5`` contains parameters as a pandas dataframe (``params``), and 1+redshift (``Z``), global signal (``T21``), neutral hydrogen fraction (``xHI``), and CMB optical depth (``tau``) as arrays.
 If :math:`N_{\mathrm{p}}, N_{z}`, and :math:`N_{\mathrm{mod}}` are the number of parameters that are multi-valued, number of redshift points, and number of models, respectively then ``params`` is a table of shape :math:`N_{\mathrm{mod}} \times N_{\mathrm{p}}`, ``Z`` is 1D numpy array of length :math:`N_{z}`, ``T21`` & ``xHI`` are 2D arrays of shape :math:`N_{\mathrm{mod}} \times N_{z}`, and ``tau`` is a 1D array of length :math:`N_{\mathrm{mod}}`.

-Use the following lines of code to load the output:
+**Read the output:** Use the following lines of code to load the output:

 .. code:: python